MaggieJian/Final-AI-Coursework/README.md

 To create ingest satellite imagery within the IRIS framework, pull the image via the Mac OS's Terminal application.

-Step 3: IRIS semi-supervised classification
+Step 3: Training using IRIS semi-supervised classification

 Using IRIS, green spaces were partially optically catagorised (~2% of the whole image was supervised training data, whereas the rest of the image was identified using IRIS' artificial intelligence system).
 This resulted in a semi-supervised classification.

+Step 4: Model comparison with ML techniques

+Unsupervised K-means clustering

+Step 6: Model evaluation

+The models will be assessed for overfitting and underfitting

+The metric to assess this will be a loss function, also known as a cost function, which quantifies how distant a model’s predictions are from the actual values.
+Minimising this value of the deviation from the actual results is preferred.
+Common loss functions include Mean Squared Error for regression tasks and Cross-Entropy for classification tasks.

 # Results and Discussion

-After completing Steps 1-3, the resulting masks can be found below [screenshot]
+After completing Steps 1-5, the resulting masks can be found below [screenshot]

 Interpretation: In addition to using IRIS the student would need to develop a notebook describing their masked images in the context of the input features and compare with other unsupervised or supervised ML techniques.

-After completing Steps 4- ,
+After completing Steps 6- ,

 feedback: Could improve a little on the analysis (alignment) and provide a little more info on the general context (leads and ice) in the README